sjoseph11236/Software_Testing_Apprenticeship/questions.md

 - What is a client?
 - What is a server?
 - What is a URL?
-- WHat is a URI?
+- What is a URI?

 ## Technologies